snowplow/documentation/docs/understanding-your-pipeline/canonical-event/index.md

 ---
-title: 'Understanding the structure of Snowplow data'
+title: "Understanding the structure of Snowplow data"
-date: '2020-10-29'
+date: "2020-10-29"
 sidebar_position: 10
 ---